shehansn/nic_calculator_task/README.md

 ## Specifications

-Backend is protected from unautherized access and protected from access using invalid token
+Backend is protected from unautherized access and protected from access using invalid token.

 Frontend route is protected.
-Without login cant access nic converter page
+Without login cant access nic converter page.

 ## License

-[MIT](https://choosealicense.com/licenses/mit/) Fell free to use, share and modify
+[MIT](https://choosealicense.com/licenses/mit/) Fell free to use, share and modify.